When Can We Travel To Australia In 2021?

 PROOF OF INSURANCE

 Travel insurance is not necessary for citizens, residents, or immediate family members.
-However, when global travel resumes it is likely to be mandatory for international arrivals.
+However, when travel resumes in Australia it is highly recommended for all visitors.

-Unless travelling within the Australia - New Zealand travel bubble from April 19, all travellers to Australia (including Australian citizens) must quarantine for 14 days at a designated facility in their port of arrival.
+Currently travellers to Australia (including Australian citizens) must quarantine for 14 days at a designated facility in their port of arrival.
 Travellers may be required to pay for the costs of quarantine depending on the state or territory.
+From November 1, vaccinated arrivals can do a reduced quarantine, or no quarantine needed if arriving in NSW!

-People in Australia are encouraged to download the COVIDSafe app, a tool to help identify people exposed to coronavirus.
-When entering businesses such as bars, restaurants and shops, it is mandatory to check in with a QR code to record your presence.
+When entering businesses such as bars, restaurants and shops it is mandatory to check in with a QR code to record your presence.

 RESTRICTIONS & OPEN TOURIST ATTRACTIONS

-Masks must be worn on all international flights, including in airports.
-Restrictions on mask wearing and open attractions varies across states, but Australia is pandemic-free!
+Masks must be worn on all flights, including in airports, and most public transport.
+Restrictions on mask wearing, open businesses and tourist attractions varies across states depending on case numbers.

 Temporary visa holders in Australia can depart Australia at any time (i.e. backpackers who've been in Australia since March 2020), but will generally not be permitted to return to Australia.